sydneycytometry/CAPX/README.md

 **Citation**

-If you use this script in your work, please cite this github using the information below.
+If you use these scripts in your work, please cite this github using the information below.
 You can cite the specific version that you used in your work (most recent version = v1.0-beta).

 **Version history**